vruusmann/openscoring.io/_posts/2019-02-09-deploying_rlang_model_sparkml.md

 audit.glm = glm(audit.formula, data = audit, family = "binomial")
 ```

 The R platform lacks the pipeline concept.
-Feature engineering can happen either as free-form R code (applying functions "step by step" to the dataset) or as model formula (combining functions to a master function and applying it "atomically" to the dataset).
+Data pre-processing can happen either as free-form R code (applying functions "step by step" to the dataset) or as model formula (combining functions to a master function and applying it "atomically" to the dataset).

 The model formula approach requires a bit more experience and discipline to pull off.
-However, it has a clear and major advantage that the resulting R models are self-contained - all feature engineering logic is stored inside the model object, and is automatically executed whenever the model object is used with the standard `stats::predict(..)` function.
+However, it has a clear and major advantage that the resulting R models are self-contained - all data pre-processing logic is stored inside the model object, and is automatically executed whenever the model object is used with the standard `stats::predict(..)` function.

 The [`r2pmml`](https://github.com/jpmml/r2pmml) package checks R models for model formula information, and if present, will analyze and convert it to the PMML representation as fully as possible.